luizorozco89/city-storage-systems-server/README.md

 # Order Data Server

 Included is a very simple Node.js server that utilizes express and socket.io to provide order data.
 Order data is streamed over a socket at predefined intervals based on the input in `./order-data.json`.
-Feel free to modify and extend this server to fit your needs - it's meant to provide a basic jumping-off point and lacks a lot of the bells and whistles that a production-ready web application might require :)

 ## Running the server